kobotoolbox/kpi/docs/README.md

 )
 ```

-In the same way, if our wrapper is incorrect and cannot be modified to taste with a normal extension, it
+In the same way, if our wrapper is incorrect and cannot be modified to our taste with a normal extension, it
 is possible to put in a custom one in the extensions.

 Example: